ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 1. Under the created model, click on **Deployments** > **Add Deployment**.
 1. Choose **Web Service**.
 Add a name say `iris_deployment` and an optional description.
 1. Click **Save**.
 On the overview page, click on the name of the new web service.
-Once the status is **DEPLOY_SUCCESS**, you can check the scoring-endpoint, code snippets in various programming languages, and API Specification under **Implementation**.
+Once the status is **DEPLOY_SUCCESS** (You may have to refresh the page), you can check the scoring-endpoint, code snippets in various programming languages, and API Specification under **Implementation**.
 1. Click on **View API Specification** to see and test {{site.data.keyword.pm_short}} API endpoints.

    To start working with the API, you need to generate an **access token** using the **username** and **password** available on the **Service Credentials** tab of the {{site.data.keyword.pm_short}} service instance under [{{site.data.keyword.Bluemix_short}} Resource List](https://{DomainName}/resources/) .
 Follow the instructions mentioned on the API specification page to generate an **access token**.